monoscope-tech/apitoolkit-landing/blog/monitoring-your-express-application-using-opentelemetry-with-apitoolkit/index.md

 ![traces](./traces.jpeg)

 As you can see, we are monitoring our express application in real-time.
 There’s a lot of data to visualize and work with.
-Refer to this documention for indepth guide on using [APIToolkit Express SDK](https://monoscope.tech/docs/sdks/nodejs/expressjs/).
+Refer to this documention for indepth guide on using [monoscope Express SDK](https://monoscope.tech/docs/sdks/nodejs/expressjs/).

-In conclusion, using APIToolkit with OpenTelemetry for your Express.js application lets you easily monitor performance, detect issues, and track errors with detailed backend insights.
+In conclusion, using monoscope with OpenTelemetry for your Express.js application lets you easily monitor performance, detect issues, and track errors with detailed backend insights.
 This approach simplifies debugging and helps maintain a stable, efficient web service.

 **Keep Reading**